 CraneIt allows you to self-host any containerized application in minutes.
 It’s a simple, fast, and secure way to deploy to AWS.
+CraneIt also offers a Library, a set of projects ready for deployment in just two clicks.

 Get started